dragomano/Light-Portal/CONTRIBUTING.md

 * Use bug report or feature request templates.

 ## How to submit a pull request
-* If you want to send a bug fix, use "Fix" word in the title of your PR (i.e. "Fix page permissions").
+* If you want to send a bug fix, use `Fix` word in the title of your PR (i.e. "Fix page permissions").
-* If you want to send a new feature or a new translation, use "Add" word in the title of your PR (i.e "Add new frontpage template", "Add Chinese translation").
+* If you want to send a new feature or a new translation, use `Add` word in the title of your PR (i.e `Add new frontpage template`, `Add Chinese translation`).
-In any case, the title of each of your commits should continue such a phrase — "If applied, this commit will  ..." ("Update Polish", etc.)
+In any case, the title of each of your commits should continue such a phrase — `If applied, this commit will  ...` (`Update Polish`, etc.)

 ## Styleguides with examples